osloader/OSLoader/README.md

 OSLoader is an Open Source Client used to play Old School Runescape.
 Currently our website is hosted [here.](https://osloader.github.io).

+## Things to know

+If cloning the repo, I have a gitignore on a Keys file.
+In order for OSL to run when contributing, you'll need to create a Keys.java file in the org.client package with a public static string named CRYPT.

 ## Reporting issues and contributing

 If you find any bugs or have any suggestion for improvement, please